 Between 1997 and 2001, Stephan Howeg was Head of Corporate Communications & Marketing at Sunrise Communications, Switzerland.
 In 2001 he joined Ascom, Switzerland, as Global Head Corporate Communications & Investor Relations.
 From 2003 to 2007, he served as Head of Corporate Communications & Public Affairs for Cablecom, Switzerland.
 Stephan Howeg joined the Adecco Group in February 2007 as Senior Vice President of Corporate Communications and Global Marketing Partnerships, and in 2008 was promoted to Global Head of Group Communications.

-Regional Head of UK & Ireland and member of the EC since October 2015.
+Regional Head of North America, UK & Ireland, Professional Staffing as of April 1, 2017.
+Regional Head of UK & Ireland from October 2015 to March 2017.
+Member of the EC since October 2015.

 United States national, born 1963.

 John L. Marshall III holds a Bachelor of Arts degree in Economics and Political Science from the University of Georgia and a Juris Doctorate from the University of Florida, both USA.

 John L. Marshall III was a practicing attorney with King & Spalding and AT&T before he joined MPS Group in 1998.
 He started as Deputy General Counsel with an emphasis on acquisitions and public company reporting.
 He was promoted to President of Special Counsel in 2001 and named President of Accounting Principals in 2006.
 Adecco acquired MPS Group in 2010 and named John L. Marshall III President of Adecco’s US Finance, Office and Legal business unit.